cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: ADAP-AIPP

 \section{ADAP-AIPP}

-This section presents the ADAP-AIPP method first developed in \cite{monteiro2024low, SujananiMonteiro}. \ourmethod uses ADAP-AIPP in its step 4 to find an approximate stationary point (according to the criteria in \eqref{Stationary}) of a nonconvex problem of the form
+This section presents the ADAP-AIPP method first developed in \cite{monteiro2024low, SujananiMonteiro}. \ourmethod uses ADAP-AIPP in its step 5 to find an approximate stationary point (according to the criterion in \eqref{Stationary}) of a nonconvex problem of the form

-where $\mathcal{L}_\beta(X;p)$ is as in \eqref{AL function} and $B_1^{s}$ is as in \eqref{dimensional ball}.
+where $\mathcal{L}_\beta(X;p)$ is as in \eqref{AL function} and $B_{\tau}^{s}$ is as in \eqref{dimensional ball}.